ADVERTISEMENT

 "[U.S. pressure] doesn't mean Israel won't successfully end the war in the Gaza Strip, but it means the war will be much more complicated and difficult," he said.

-Nisael Vaknin, 34, a railway worker and reservist tank loader, deployed last month to Israel's evacuated northern border area, not far from his mostly abandoned hometown, Shlomi.
+Nisael Vaknin, 34, a railway worker and reservist tank loader, deployed last month to Israel's evacuated northern border area, just up the road from his mostly abandoned hometown, Shlomi.
 He previously served four months in Gaza starting on Oct.
 7.

 "It's all the same war," he said.
 "We have to finish Hamas in Gaza so we can go deal with Hezbollah in Lebanon—if not now, then within a couple years."